House Concert For The Soul

 What kind of music will you perform?

-Whenever possible I like to bring other performers with me and with each added singer or musician the repertoire will get a little funkier and more bluesy… and definitely louder.
-Last year, several ‘big’ house concerts allowed for the 6 piece band to perform… and often, when touring, I will hook up with local musicians and singers and this can be a lot of fun too.
-Sometimes I invite visual artists to paint or sketch while I sing and play music and this often helps those in the audience that are ‘more conceptual’ to enter into the moment.
+Singer songwriters like Chris Falson are just as happy to perform on their own or with a large ensemble.
+With each added singer or musician the repertoire will get a little funkier and more bluesy… and definitely louder.
+Last year, several ‘big’ house concerts allowed for the 6 piece band to perform… and often, when touring, Chris will hook up with local musicians and singers and include them in the band.
+Sometimes he’ll invite visual artists to paint or sketch while he sings and plays music and this often helps those in the audience that are ‘more conceptual’ to enter into the moment.

 What is the cost of a house concert?

-For events outside LA there will be some travel and sound system costs and so I try to book multiple events in the same area… then all the costs are either shared between the hosts or amortized over a longer tour.
+For events outside LA there may be some travel and sound system costs.
+If we are able to book multiple events then these costs will be shared or amortized between each of the hosted events.

 How would I plan a house concert?